goposky/layer7-cicd/README.md

 Also, once installed, in Docker preferences, disable the "Start docker when you log in" option.
 - You have a valid CA API gateway developer license

+#### Note
+Most of the steps listed below involve using a command-line terminal.
+The commands listed here are written in `bash`.
+If you are using a non-bash terminal (for example, the Windows command prompt), use the equivalent commands wherever applicable.

 #### Setup
 This section describes preparatory steps which need to be done one time.
-The commands listed here are written in `bash`.
-If you are on a Windows PC, use equivalent windows command wherever applicable.

 Clone this repo and change directory into the repo.
 ```bash